Using Pinterest as a Softer Platform to Grow Your Business (for introverts, sensitives and feminine creatives)

 And this means finding a way to market your business.

 Especially when you’re just starting out creating a new business (or if you’re further along but struggling to find regular clients and customers online) growing an audience can feel overwhelming.
-It can feel awkward and unnatural to start putting yourself out there on social media- especially if you have little to no audience yet (aside from family and friends who usually aren’t your ideal audience and may even judge you for what you’re trying to create).
+It can feel awkward and unnatural to start putting yourself out there on social media- especially if you have little to no audience yet (aside from family and friends who often aren’t your ideal audience).

-I love to support clients with content marketing, because it’s one of the best strategies to organically draw people to your business (you can learn more about natural and authentic content creation here).
+I love to support clients with content marketing, because it’s one of the best strategies to organically draw people to your business (you can learn more about more gentle, natural approaches to content creation here).

-But alongside the actual creation of content (which is the first part of content marketing), the other part is deciding where to actually put and promote the content you create.
+But alongside the actual creation of content (which is the first part of content marketing), the other part is deciding how to ensure the content you create is visible to people- and more importantly the right people for your particular business.

-And this is where there’s a simple platform that’s perfect for anyone who’s doesn’t feel comfortable putting themselves out there on social media.
+And this is where there’s a simple platform that’s perfect for anyone who’s doesn’t feel comfortable putting their work out there on social media (or who doesn’t want to be on social media platforms at all).
 A platform that lets you easily market your content in a natural, organic and non-overwhelming way.

 And that platform is Pinterest.

-Lots of people see Pinterest as another social media platform, or just a place to browse home decor and weddings- but it’s so much more than this!
-It’s completely unique in the way it works and is one of the easiest ways to start attracting an aligned audience to your business.
+Lots of people perceive Pinterest as another social media platform, or just a place to browse home decor and weddings- but it’s so much more than this.
+It’s completely unique in the way it works and is one of the easiest ways to start attracting an aligned audience to your business, while not feeling the same pressure that can come up when trying to share your work on social media.

 The reason for this, is because Pinterest is actually designed as a search engine, not a social media platform.

-People are not there to specifically follow people (although there is that option), so much as they are there searching for specific things.
+People are not there to specifically follow people (although there is that option), so much as they are there searching for specific ideas, concepts and inspiration.

 When you create content on Pinterest, if you include relevant and searchable keywords, your pins will appear when people are searching.

-1) Your content is appearing in front of people who are actually interested and actively looking for it.
+1) Your content is appearing in front of people who are actually interested and often actively looking for the type of content (and subsequent service/creations you offer).

 If we compare this to a platform like Instagram, where your content essentially disappears after 24 hours (unless someone actively visits your profile and looks through your old content), Pinterest becomes a great alternative to social media for feminine-led business owners who are looking for a softer, more sustainable way of putting their work out there.